mikelikesrobots/mikelikesrobots.github.io/blog/2024-07-08-simulation-in-cloud/index.md

 sudo dpkg -i o3de_latest.deb
 ```

-With the engine itself installed, we also want to download some optional gems, which are supplementary packages for the engine.
-Some of these can be downloaded directly from the O3DE UI itself, but given that some packages do need to be cloned from Github, we can install all of the dependencies with a set of commands.
+With the engine itself installed, we also want to download some optional gems, which are supplementary packages for the O3DE engine.
+Some of these can be downloaded directly from the O3DE User Interface (UI) itself, but given that some packages do need to be cloned from Github, we will install all of the dependencies using the command line to simplify the process.

 First, we define a work directory to clone our repositories into: